 - You can store data in arrays in any dimension

 - We can store only fixed numbers of elements in an array

-- Inserting a new element in the middle of an array is difficult and it affects other elements too.
+- Inserting a new element in the middle of an array is difficult and affects other elements, too.

-Arrays if one of the most popular and basic Data structures.
-In technical interviews and competitive programming questions from arrays are frequent.
-There are many data structure that looks and works like an array but a programmer should have a good instinct when and where to use arrays.
+Arrays are one of the most popular and basic data structures.
+In technical interviews and competitive programming, questions from arrays are frequent.
+There are many data structure that looks and works like an array, but a programmer should have a good instinct when and where to use arrays.

 People are also reading: